Ranked among the Best Divorce Lawyers in Miami

 The Court stated that unless there were special circumstances a trial court should award the primary residential parent exclusive use and possession of the marital residence until the youngest child reaches majority or is emancipated, or the primary residential parent remarries.

-Prenuptial Agreement Enforcement, Need to Present Evidence to Prove Your Claim
+Prenuptial Enforcement, You Need Evidence to Prove Your Claim

 If you have a prenuptial agreement and there is going to be a question of enforcement before a court it is important that you have substantial and competent evidence to support your enforcement claim.
 You need to be able to prove your case.